 Charleston, South Carolina: Search Near You, How to Pay, Licensing, Local Resources, and Questions to Ask

-Charleston, South Carolina offers an abundance of historical charm with ocean breeze and port sights.
-This city has been ranked the top city in the US for 10 consecutive years.
-It is the largest and most populated city in South Carolina with a 2020 census population of 150,277.
+This city has been ranked the Top City in the US for 10 consecutive years.
+Charleston offers an abundance of historical charm as well as warm weather with ocean breeze and port sights.
+It is the largest and most populated city in South Carolina with a 2020 census population of 150, 277.
 A typical day in Charleston is hot with averages in the 80’s and winters are only slightly colder.
-Assisted living agencies in this area could accept State Medicaid, private payers, and long-term care insurance, making Charleston an ideal location for retirees.

 - Charleston, South Carolina: Search Near You, How to Pay, Licensing, Local Resources, and Questions to Ask